webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/creating-iframe-element-plugin.md

 sidebar_label: Creating Custom Page Elements
 ---

-This tutorial guides you through building a new page element plugin for our Page Builder.
-Out of the box, we provide the essential plugins.
-Writing your own plugin is not difficult, but you must be familiar with a couple of core concepts.
+In this tutorial, we're going to learn how to create a custom page element for the Page Builder app.
+Although the app comes with a bunch of ready-made page elements, at one point in time, you might need to create your own in order to satisfy your specific requirements.
+In order to achieve that, we can utilize a couple of simple plugins, which is what we'll cover in this short tutorial.

 > If you are not already familiar with how plugins work, we recommend
 > you first take a look at the [Plugins Crash Course](/docs/developer-tutorials/plugins-crash-course) before reading this article.

 Ready?
 Let's dive in!

-## What we'll build
+## What We'll build

-We’ll build an element plugin that will allow content creators to embed content using an iframe.
+We’ll create a new page element that will allow content creators to embed content using an iframe.

 Here's what the result will look like: